learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 You will have up to 90 minutes to complete this assessment.

+The sections of the assessment are:

+* Natural Language Processing
+* Network Analysis
+* Perceptrons and Multi-Layer Perceptrons
+* Regularization and Optimization of Neural Networks

 ## Natural Language Processing

 In this exercise we will attempt to classify text messages as "SPAM" or "HAM" using TF-IDF Vectorization.
 Once we successfully classify our texts we will examine our results to see which words are most important to each class of text messages.